wang-ye/wang-ye.github.io/_posts/datetime-cheetsheet.md

 Recently I worked on a project involving lots of datetime conversion and comparisons.
-Here is a cheetsheet for some of the common datetime tasks.
+This is error-prone, so I created a cheetsheet to cover the common datetime tasks.

-## General Concepts
+## General Principles

-### Do Not Use Time for Timezone Transformations
+### Do Not Use Time Package for Timezone Transformations
 It is very error-prone.
 Use Datetime and pytz packages instead.

 ### Timezone Awareness
 Python’s datetime.datetime objects have a tzinfo attribute.
-It stores time zone information, in the form of datetime.tzinfo subclass instance.
-When this attribute is set and describes an offset, a datetime object is aware.
-Otherwise, it’s naive.
+It stores time zone information with a `datetime.tzinfo` subclass instance.
+When this attribute is set, a datetime object is called `aware`.
+Otherwise, it’s `naive`.

-datetime.datetime.now(), without providing the tz attribute, is a native datetime.
+`datetime.datetime.now()`, without providing the tz attribute, is a native datetime.
 It shows the current local date and time.
 If your servers are running in multiple timezones, the datetime.now() can cause confusions.

 If timezone conversion is needed, making all datetime *aware* is a good option.
 This makes the transformation simpler.